firefly-iii/docs/new-docs/support/telemetry.md

 * The first time you use specific console command is collected.

   Some commands are rarely used, others give me insight in how people use Firefly III.

+### Version 5.4.0

+When enabled Firefly III version **5.4.0** can collect and submit the following telemetry, on top of what is collected in previous versions:

+* If you allow Firefly III to check for updates.
+* Which search operators you use.
+Firefly III collects the operators only, not the actual search query.

+---

 The [cron job](https://docs.firefly-iii.org/advanced-installation/cron), if set up correctly, will submit these entries to [telemetry.firefly-iii.org](https://telemetry.firefly-iii.org) every week.
 This will only happen when telemetry is enabled.